-The mineralization included in the Mineral Resource and Mineral Reserves occur within the Oyaechea 3 concession.
-The proposed plant site location will be located on the Oyachea 2 concession.
-The proposed portal location for the exploration access adit, which also serves as the main mine portal has been located on the Oyaceha 2 concession.
+The mineralization included in the Mineral Resource and Mineral Reserves discussed in this report occur within the Oyaechea 3 concession.
+The proposed plant site location will be located on the Oyaechea 2 concession.
+The portal location for the exploration access adit (currently being developed), which also serves as the main mine portal is located on the Oyaechea 2 concession.
+The Tailings Storage Facility is located approximately 2.5 km north of the mine portal and within the Oyaechea 9 concession.

-A gap measuring approximately 3,000 m long by 130 m wide exists between the Oyachea 2 and Oyachea 3 concessions (Figure 17).
+A gap measuring approximately 3,000 m long by 130 m wide exists between the Oyaechea 2 and Oyaechea 3 concessions (Figure 17).
 This concession is not held by MKK.
-The proposed exploration drive and other mine infrastructure discussed in this report have been located to avoid this gap.
+The exploration drive and other mine infrastructure discussed in this report have been located to avoid this gap.